 What Are Dog Grass Pee Pads?

 Dog grass pads are just what they sound like—small pads of grass where your pup can go potty.
 These can be made of real or artificial grass.
 Below the grass is a tray that collects your dog’s urine.
 If you have a yard, you likely don’t have much need for grass pads, but for people potty training a puppy in an apartment, they can be a life-saver!
 Puppies have small bladders, and walking them every time they have to pee would mean going for walks as often as every two hours.
-If you don’t want to or cannot do this, a dog grass pad in your home or on the balcony is a great idea.
-Grass pads are also great for senior dogs or those with mobility issues.
+If you don’t want to or cannot do this, an indoor dog grass pad in your home or on the balcony is a great idea.
+Grass patches are also great for senior dogs or those with mobility issues.

 When Should You Use a Puppy Grass Pad?